almakhanova/signature_detection_service/README.md

 ### Detect Signature

 1. After logging in, go to `http://127.0.0.1:5009/detect_signature`.
 2. Upload an image and click "Detect".
+You can use the example image `signature_example.png` from the `task_5` directory for testing.
 3. The response will contain the coordinates of the detected signatures and URLs of the cropped signature images.

 ## Task 5: Standalone Signature Detection Script